BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 cd FastEMRIWaveforms
 ```

 2) Installation is made easy through [install.sh](install.sh).
 This is a bash script that will create a conda environment, install FEW, run tests, and install any additional packages needed for sampling or development.
 It will look for an `nvcc` binary, the `CUDA_HOME` variable, or the `CUDAHOME` variable.
-If it finds that information, it will install for CUDA as well (including installing the proper version of `cupy`).
+If it finds that information, it will install for CUDA as well (including installing the proper version of `cupy`). **Note**: If you already have performed installation and you are updating FEW after a `git pull`, then run `pip install .` rather than the following command.

   ```
   bash install.sh